Databricks SDK for Python

 Important

-You must install or upgrade the Databricks SDK for Python on the Azure Databricks cluster if you want to call Azure Databricks account-level APIs or if you want to use an Azure Databricks authentication type other than default Azure Databricks notebook authentication, as follows:
+If you want to call Azure Databricks account-level APIs or if you want to use a Databricks authentication type other than default Databricks notebook authentication, the following authentication types are also supported:

 Authentication type | Databricks SDK for Python versions |